 It is obvious from Figure 2A that nucleotide substitutions do have significant neighboring biases.
-For example, the first four columns on the left in Figure 2A show that the single nucleotide substitution $A\rightarrow C$ is more than twice as frequent in the di-nucleotides TpA than in ApA.
-The four transitional substitutions: $C\rightarrow T$ , $G\rightarrow A$ , $A\rightarrow G$ , $T\rightarrow C$ and the transversion $T\rightarrow A$ are also significantly affected by the 5' neighboring base.
-One needs to be cautious to interpret the rates of those substitution that result in CpG since it is likely the majority of the resulted CpG dinucleotide have mutated to TpG soon after the original substitution event.
-However, such secondary substitutions do not affect the calculated rates for other substitutions that also result in TpG such as ApG $\rightarrow$ TpG or TpA $\rightarrow$ TpG.
+For example, the first four columns on the left in Figure 2A show that the single nucleotide substitutions $A\rightarrow C$ is more than twice as frequent in the di-nucleotides TpA than in ApA.
+The four transitional substitutions: $C\rightarrow T$, $G\rightarrow A$, $A\rightarrow G$, $T\rightarrow C$ and the transversion $T\rightarrow A$ are also significantly affected by the 5' neighboring base.
+One needs to be cautious when interpreting the rates of those substitution that result in CpG since it is likely that the majority of the resulting CpG di-nucleotides have mutated to TpG soon after the original substitution event.
+However, such secondary substitutions that also result in TpG such as ApG \rightarrow TpG or TpA \rightarrow TpG.